OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

 Information about children

 1. Our Sites are not suitable for children under the age of 13 years, so if you are under 13 we ask that you do not use our Sites or give us your personal information (if you are a young tech wiz, please direct your nearest responsible adult to use the Sites for you!).
 If you are from 13 to 18 years, you can browse the Sites but will need the supervision of a parent or guardian to become a registered user.
-It is the responsibility of parents or guardians to monitor their children's use of our Sites.
+It is the responsibility of parents or guardians to monitor their children’s use of our Sites.

 Information you make public or give to others

-1. If you make your personal information available to other people, we can't control or accept responsibility for the way they will use or manage that information.
+1. If you make your personal information available to other people, we can’t control or accept responsibility for the way they will use or manage that information.
 There are lots of ways that you may find yourself providing information to other people, like when you post a public message on a forum thread, share information via social media, or make contact with another user via our Sites.
 Before making your information publicly available or giving your information to anyone else, think carefully.
 If giving information to another user via our Sites, ask them how they will handle your information.
-If you're sharing information via another website, check the privacy policy for that site to understand its information management practices as this privacy policy will not apply.
+If you’re sharing information via another website, check the privacy policy for that site to understand its information management practices as this privacy policy will not apply.

 When we need to update this policy

 1. We may need to change this policy from time to time in order to make sure it stays up to date with the latest legal requirements and any changes to our privacy management practices.
 When we do amend the policy, the changes will be effective straightaway.
-We'll usually publish information about changes to be made to this policy on our Sites – but please be aware that it is your responsibility to check in and make sure you keep up to date with any changes to this policy.
+We’ll usually publish information about changes to be made to this policy on our Sites – but please be aware that it is your responsibility to check in and make sure you keep up to date with any changes to this policy.

 How can you contact us?

 1. If you have any questions about our privacy practices, please contact our privacy champion in writing at PO Box 16122 Collins Street West Victoria 8007 Australia or privacy.champion@envato.com.
 2. If you have any concerns about how we have been managing your personal information, or if you think we have not been complying with Australian privacy law, you can make a complaint in writing to our privacy champion.
 We will consider your complaint and contact you to resolve the matter.
-For more information about privacy issues in Australia and protecting your privacy, please visit the Office of the Australian Information Commissioner's website at www.oaic.gov.au.
+For more information about privacy issues in Australia and protecting your privacy, please visit the Office of the Australian Information Commissioner’s website at www.oaic.gov.au.
-3. We're really glad you made it to the end of the privacy policy, because knowing this stuff is the best way to understand how your personal information is used and how to best manage it!
+3. We’re really glad you made it to the end of the privacy policy, because knowing this stuff is the best way to understand how your personal information is used and how to best manage it!

-Envato Privacy Policy v2.0, effective date 1 May 2015
+Envato Privacy Policy v2.1, effective date 9th October 2017

 Learn more about Envato